UCSD-RHC-Lab/GARRY/README.md

 - We aim to streamline the application and include some more functionality for doctors or whoever would run each session, such as:
-    - The ability to change the threshold value midsession
+    - The ability to change the threshold value mid-session
     - The ability to change the type of the linechart from discrete points to continuous
     - The ability to monitor changes/trends between multiple sessions.